Teoroo-CMC/PiNN/doc/datasets.rst

 QM9 dataset
 ...........
 The QM9 dataset (https://doi.org/10.6084/m9.figshare.978904) consists
 of 134K organic molecules.
-The QM9 dataset include many properties, however, our dataset load only the enthalpy at this moment.
+The QM9 dataset include many properties.
+The default behavior is to label the internal energy "U0" as "e_data".
+This behavior can be tweaked with the :code:`label_map` parameter.

 ANI-1 dataset
 .............